vmware/dod-compliance-and-automation/content/en/docs/Automation Tools/powercli.md

 ## Basic Usage
 PowerCLI includes cmdlets to connect to supported VMware products.
 This must be done before any other PowerCLI cmdlets can be run successfully.

-Connect to vCenter or ESXi directly
+Connect to vCenter or ESXi directly:
 ```powershell
 # Connects to a vSphere server by using the User and Password parameters.
 Connect-VIServer -Server 10.23.112.235 -Protocol https -User admin -Password pass